mitre-ace-direct/ace-direct/docs/installation/INSTALLATION.md

 * Log into the `aceopenam.domain.com` server.
 * Clone the `iam` repo.
-* See the `README.md` file in the `iam` repo for detailed installation and configuration instructions.
+* See [iam/README.md](../../iam/README.md) for detailed installation and configuration instructions.

 ### acesip

-The `acesip.domain.com` server is the Asterisk server.
+* The `acesip.domain.com` server is the Asterisk server.
 Log into the Asterisk server, clone the `asterisk` repo, and follow the installation instructions.
-Additionally, you can install the _ACE Quill_ `acequill-service` repo and configure it with `asterisk` to include captioning and language translation.
+* You can install the _ACE Quill_ `acequill-service` server and configure it with `asterisk` to include captioning and language translation.
+* See the `kurento-asterisk-servlet` repo for informatioon on installing the videomail server on `acesip`.

 ### aceproxy